saysaylee19/SwiftDemoApp/README.md

 Users are able to see a guide and Stats of how many videos he has liked and disliked User can swipe videos to like or dislike them

-Database right not consists of 3 tables
-Users - User details like, name, id, number of videos liked, number of videos disliked VideoContent - Static data mainly containing video id, url and catageory of videos Interests - Data about user interactions with a videos, user id, video id and reaction.
+Used local Database SQLite - It consists of 3 tables Users - User details like, name, id, number of videos liked, number of videos disliked VideoContent - Static data mainly containing video id, url and catageory of videos Interests - Data about user interactions with a videos, user id, video id and reaction.
 1 - Like, 0 - Dislike